pantherfoundation/trusted-setup-ceremony-testing/README.md

 - `-v $(pwd)/contributions:/app/contributions` - Mounts your local contributions directory to the container
 - `-it` - Enables interactive mode required for entropy input
 - `--rm` - Automatically removes the container after execution
+- `--env-file .env` - Makes environment variables from the `.env` file available inside the container
 - The image supports both AMD64 (x86_64) and ARM64 architectures

 ### Verification Technical Details